Cross curriculum priority

-State Schools—Indigenous Education is committed to building the cultural capability of all employees working in the department.
-The Crossing Cultures Intelligence initiative has been developed to increase the cultural understanding of employees working with Aboriginal and Torres Strait Islander peoples.
+First Nations Strategy and Partnerships is committed to building the cultural capability of all employees working in the department.
+The Crossing Cultures Intelligence initiative has been developed to increase the cultural understanding of employees working with Aboriginal peoples and Torres Strait Islander peoples.

-The initiative focuses on Queensland history, government legislation, policies and other significant events that have impacted the lives of the Aboriginal and Torres Strait Islander people of Queensland.
+The initiative focuses on Queensland history, government legislation, policies and other significant events that have impacted the lives of the Aboriginal people and Torres Strait Islander people of Queensland.
 The initiative is designed for all Queensland state school staff, ranging from school-based teaching and non-teaching staff through to senior leaders in regional and central offices.
-It is designed to build the cultural capability of those working with and for Aboriginal and Torres Strait Islander students and communities, through increasing their understanding of Aboriginal and Torres Strait Islander peoples' history and cultures, to better understand Australia's colonial past and to meet the educational outcomes of Aboriginal and Torres Strait Islander students.
+It is designed to build the cultural capability of those working with and for Aboriginal students and communities and Torres Strait Islander students and communities, through increasing their understanding of Aboriginal peoples' and Torres Strait Islander peoples' history and cultures, to better understand Australia's colonial past and to meet the educational aspirations of Aboriginal students and Torres Strait Islander students.

 Indigenous English as an additional language or dialect (IEAL/D)

-Many Aboriginal and Torres Strait Islander students in Queensland state schools speak a creole, a variety of Aboriginal English, or a traditional language as their first or home language.
+Many Aboriginal students and Torres Strait Islander students in Queensland state schools speak a creole, a variety of Aboriginal English, or a traditional language as their first or home language.
 In order to access the curriculum through Standard Australian English, these students need to be explicitly and actively taught Standard Australian English as an additional language or dialect (EAL/D).
 All EAL/D students in Queensland schools should be identified, regularly Bandscaled and supported to learn Standard Australian English in and through the curriculum.

-Professional development is available for state school staff through each region's IEAL/D coach, the EAL/D Hub via Oneportal and from the State Schools–Indigenous Education Languages and Cultures team.
+Professional development is available for state school staff through each region's IEAL/D coach, the EAL/D Hub via Oneportal and from the First Nations Strategy and Partnerships Languages and Cultures team.

 Aboriginal languages and Torres Strait Islander languages

 The department supports Aboriginal peoples’ and Torres Strait Islander peoples’ aspirations to teach and learn their languages and cultures in Queensland schools.